-We don't know how it's possible that 2021 is already coming to a close, but the new year is already on the horizon.
-This year has brought its own unique set of lessons as we continued to navigate the pandemic and the challenges it brought to the solar industry.
+We don't know how it's possible that 2022 is already coming to a close, and a new year is already on the horizon.
+This year brought its own unique set of lessons as we continued to navigate inflation, supply chain issues, and the challenges these two factors brought to the solar industry.
+With all that we've been able to accomplish this year, we're inspired with a feeling of hope and promise to achieve even more next year and jumpstart any resolutions we've been putting off.

-The new year is here and it brings reflection of what we can do to better our communities for ourselves and future generations.
-Going solar should be at the top of your list since it has both economical and environmental benefits, but we've tried to think a little bigger for our last blog of the year.
-Along with some typical resolutions to eat healthier, exercise, and give back to the community more, we think committing to living a greener life is also a positive resolution, not to mention a recurring favorite here at Sun Valley Solar.
+As 2023 approaches, it brings with it a reflection of what we can do to better our communities for ourselves and future generations.
+Going solar should be at the top of your list, of course, since it has both economical and environmental benefits, but we're trying to think a little bigger for our last blog of the year.
+Along with some typical resolutions to eat healthier, exercise, and give back to the community, we think committing to a greener lifestyle is also a positive resolution, not to mention a recurring favorite here at Sun Valley Solar.

-To kickstart your brainstorming, we've put together a few easy resolutions that will help you live greener in this new year.
+To kickstart your brainstorming, we've put together a few easy changes that will help you live greener in 2023.
 Our hope is that after a few easy successes, you'll be inspired to find new ways to expand these habits or maybe even invent some of your own.

 1. Reduce single-use plastics